We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - Social media: local Facebook groups can be a great way to announce a new business, particularly if it’s one that serves a very particular geographical area.
 And of course your own social media profiles are a good place to share news of your launch too.

-- SEO: Search engine optimization is absolutely key to the success of a business — make sure you familiarise yourself with the basics of SEO and do your utmost to ensure that your site, products and services are all visible on search engines before you launch your business.
+- SEO: Search engine optimization is absolutely key to the success of a business — make sure you familiarize yourself with the basics of SEO and do your utmost to ensure that your site, products and services are all visible on search engines before you launch your business (our video guide to increasing site visibility, below, may be of help here, as will our SEO glossary and our local SEO tips).

 - Online ads: Facebook and Google ads can provide a quick and highly targeted way to generate a lot of awareness of your new business, and visits to your website.

-I’ll leave you with a checklist of the key things you need to do to start a business.
+I’ll leave you with a cheatsheet of the key things you need to do to start a business.

 How to start a business — cheatsheet